oliversteed/TerminalVelocityGame/README.md

 # TerminalVelocityGame
 This is a game that was created for a game jam.
 This only contains the assets folder, where models and C# files can be found.
 Find a playable, compiled build on Itchio: https://meepgofish.itch.io/terminal-velocity

+All C# files can be found within the "Scripts" folder within the Assets folder.